nandu1336/nandu1336/README.md

 - 👋 Hi, I’m @nandu1336
 - 👀 I’m interested in backend development with python and node js.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning nlp with deep learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any open source projects
 - 📫 How to reach me nk732100@gmail.com

 <!---